Xapu1337/cavegame/README.md

 7. profit

 ### Linux Quickstart
-1. Run `./install_deps.sh` to install the required packages (SDL2, GL and GLU development libs plus Wine and MinGW).
+1. Run `./install_deps.sh` to install the required SDL2, GL and GLU development libraries.
-2. Run `make` to compile for your OS.
-On Linux this builds a native SDL2/GL binary.
-Use `make windows` to cross-compile a Windows exe if the MinGW toolchain is available.
+2. Run `./build.sh` to build the native SDL/OpenGL version.

 In general, we try to leave a nice chunk of documentation in a comment at the top of the source code files when needed.
 An example would be: If you want to understand how to draw things, go to drawing.c and read the comment at the top of the file.